Genymobile/scrcpy/README.md

 Android provides this feature in _Developers options_.

-_Scrcpy_ provides an option to enable this feature on start and disable on exit:
+_Scrcpy_ provides an option to enable this feature on start and restore the initial value on exit:

 ```bash
 scrcpy --show-touches